-On July 17, 2009, the Company issued a note payable to the Ohio State Development Authority in the amount of \$1,012,500, bearing interest at a rate of 6.00 % per annum ("Authority Loan No. 1").
-Pursuant to the terms of the loan, the Company was required to pay only interest through September 30, 2010 and then monthly principal and interest payments of \$23,779 each through September 1, 2015.
-The note is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
-Upon maturity, by acceleration or otherwise, the Company shall pay a loan participation fee of \$101,250, which is accounted for as a loan premium, accreted monthly, utilizing the interest method, over the term of the loan.
-In June, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule relating to Authority Loan No.1, deferring a portion of the principal and interest payment until June 1, 2015.
-As of March 31, 2015, the principal amount outstanding under Authority Loan No.1 was \$576,429.
+On July 17, 2009, Intellinetics Ohio, now the sole operating subsidiary of the Company, issued a note payable to the Ohio State Development Authority in the amount of \$1,012,500, bearing interest at a rate of 6.00% per annum ("Authority Loan No. 1").
+Pursuant to the terms of the Authority Loan No. 1, Intellinetics Ohio was required to pay only interest through September 30, 2010 and thereafter monthly principal and interest payments of \$23,779 each through September 1, 2015.
+The Authority Loan No. 1 is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
+Upon maturity, by acceleration or otherwise, Intellinetics Ohio is required to pay a loan participation fee of \$101,250, which is accounted for as a loan premium, accreted monthly, utilizing the interest method, over the term of the Authority Loan No. 1.
+In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule relating to Authority Loan No.1, deferring a portion of the principal and interest payment related to Authority Loan No. 1, deferring a portion of the principal and interest payment related to Authority Loan No. 1, deferring a portion of the principal payment until October 1, 2016 and extending the maturity date until August 1, 2018.

-On June 3, 2011, the Company issued a note payable to the Ohio State Development Authority in the amount of \$750,000, bearing interest at a rate of 1 % per annum for the first 12 months, then interest at rate of 7 % per annum for the second 12 months ("Authority Loan No. 2").
-The Company was not obligated to remit payments of principal until September 1, 2013.
+On June 3, 2011, Intellinetics Ohio issued a note payable to the Ohio State Development Authority in the amount of \$750,000, bearing interest at a rate of 1% per annum for the first 12 months, then interest at a rate of 7% per annum for the second 12 months ("Authority Loan No. 2," and together with Authority Loan No. 1, the "Authority Loans").
+Intellinetics Ohio was not obligated to remit payments of principal until September 1, 2013.
 The monthly principal and interest payments, beginning on the third anniversary of the loan origination, are \$14,850 and are payable on a monthly basis through August 1, 2018.
-The note is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
-Upon maturity, by acceleration or otherwise, the Company shall pay a loan participation fee of \$75,000, which is accounted for as a loan premium, accreted monthly utilizing the interest method, over the term of the loan.
-The interest rate of 1% during the first 12 months of this loan was considered to be below market for that period.
-The Company further determined that over the life of the loan, the effective interest rate was 5.6 % per annum.
-Accordingly, during the first 12 months of the loan, the Company recorded interest expense at the 5.6 % rate per annum.
-The difference between the interest expense accrual at 5.6% and the stated rate of 1% over the first 12 months is credited to deferred interest amount that is accumulated over the first 12 months of the loan term will be amortized as a reduction to interest expense over the remaining term of the loan.
-At March 31, 2015 and December 31, 2014 deferred interest of \$112,855 and \$103,242, respectively, was reflected within long-term liabilities on the accompanying condensed consolidated balance sheets.
-In June, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring a portion of the principal and interest payment until June 1, 2015.
-As of March 31, 2015, the principal amount outs
+The Authority Loan No. 2 is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
+Upon maturity, by acceleration or otherwise, Intellinetics Ohio is required to pay a loan participation fee of \$75,000, which is accounted for as a loan premium, accreted monthly utilizing the interest method, over the term of the Authority Loan No. 2, the effective interest rate was 5.6% per annum.
+Accordingly, during the first 12 months of the loan No. 2, Intellinetics Ohio recorded interest expense at the 5.6% rate per annum.
+The difference between the interest expense accrual at 5.6% and the stated rate of 1% over the first 12 months is credited to deferred interest.
+The deferred interest amount that is accumulated over the first 12 months of the loan term will be amortized as a reduction to interest expense over the remaining term of the Authority Loan No. 2.
+On March 31, 2017 and December 31, 2016, deferred interest of \$156,901 and \$158,062, respectively, was reflected within long term liabilities on the accompanying consolidated balance sheets.
+In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring a portion of the principal and interest payment until June 1, 2015.
+On September 25, 2015 Intellinetics Ohio and the Ohio S